 The burning question on every marketing client’s lips.
 How to get more leads for my business?
 What can marketers do to invite more people into a brand experience?

 There are plenty of practical methods for generating quality leads.
 Blogging.
 Sharing and caring on social media.
 Strategic landing pages.
 Event marketing.
 Email.
 Most marketers are using all of these channels and more.
 So why aren’t the majority of brands drowning in qualified leads?

 Where should I begin?
 Research shows that many marketers, about 65 percent, are still struggling to figure out which content is effective.
 60 percent are unable to produce engaging content.
-Only 23 percent of B2B marketers have moved to a customer-centric organizational structure.
+According to Forrester research, only 23 percent of B2B marketers have moved to a customer-centric organizational structure.
 A lot of marketers are still missing the mark, using content to appeal to customers, rather than to provide value to customers.